-As of September 30, 2015, we had \$36.5 million of cash and cash equivalents.
+As of March 31, 2016, we had \$47.6 million of cash and cash equivalents.
 Cash flows for each of our active communities depend on the status of the development cycle and can differ substantially from reported earnings.
-Early stages of development or expansion require significant cash outlays for land acquisitions, development, construction of sales offices and inventory, general landscaping and other amenities.
-Because these costs are a component of our inventory and are not recognized in our statement of operations until a home closes, we incur significant cash outflows prior to recognition of revenues.
-In the later stages of an active community, cash inflows may significantly exceed revenues reported for financial statement purposes, as the costs associated with home and land construction were previously incurred.
+Early stages of development or expansion require significant cash outlays for land acquisitions, land development, plats, vertical development, construction of sales offices, general landscaping and other amenities.
+Because these costs are a component of our inventory and are not recognized in our statement of operations until a home closes, we incur significant cash outflows prior to recognition of home sales revenues.
+In the later stages of an active community, cash inflows may significantly exceed home sales revenues reported for financial statement purposes, as the costs associated with home and land construction were previously incurred.